DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-06-18-international-candidates.md

 ### Hypothesis

-If we provide examples of the type of answer required for qualification type and subject taken Then candidates with international qualifications will be better able to answer We’ll know this works when providers are able to make an informed decision.
+If we provide examples of the type of answer required for qualification type, subject taken and grade Then candidates with international qualifications will be better able to answer We’ll know this works when providers are able to make an informed decision.